-We anticipate that over the next 36 months, we will need to raise approximately \$10,000,000 to completely implement our current business plan.
-We have completed several financings for use in our Bio-Path operations and have received total net proceeds of \$3,975,232.
+At December 31, 2009, we anticipated that over the next 36 months we would need to raise approximately \$10,000,000 to completely implement our current business plan.
+Completion of the LPC Purchase Agreement may provide up to \$7,000,000 in new funding.
+Over the next three years we expected to raise additional capital to complete our funding plan.
+We have previously completed several financings for use in our Bio-Path operations and have received total net proceeds of \$4,319,181 as of June 30, 2010.
 Our short term plan is to achieve the following three key milestones:

-- Conduct a Phase I clinical trial of our lead drug BP-100-1.01, which if successful, will validate our liposomal delivery technology for nucleic acid drug products including siRNA.
+- 1) Conduct a Phase I clinical trial of our lead drug BP-100-1.01, which if successful, will validate our liposomal delivery technology for nucleic acid drug products including siRNA.
 As described above we recently received FDA clearance to commence Phase I clinical trials of our BP-100-1.01 drug.
-In this Phase I trial, we will Leverage M. D. Anderson's pre-clinical and clinical development capabilities, including using the PDC for pre-clinical studies as well as clinical pharmacokinetics and pharmacodynamics and the institution's world-renowned clinics, particularly for early clinical trials.
+In this Phase I trial, we will leverage M. D. Anderson's preclinical and clinical development capabilities, including using the PDC for pre-clinical studies as well as clinical pharmacokinetics and pharmacodynamics and the institution's world-renowned clinics, particularly for early clinical trials.
 This should allow us to develop our drug candidates with experienced professional staff at a reduced cost compared to using external contract laboratories.
-This should also allow us to operate in an essentially virtual fashion, thereby avoiding the expense of setting up and operating laboratory facilities, without losing control over timing or quality or IP contamination; - 2) Perform necessary pre-clinical studies in our lead liposomal siRNA drug candidate, BP-100-2.01 to enable the filing of an Investigational New Drug ("IND") for a Phase I clinical trial; and - 3) Out-license (non-exclusively) our delivery technology for either antisense or siRNA to a pharmaceutical partner to speed development applications of our technology.
+This should also allow us to operate in an essentially virtual fashion, thereby avoiding the expense of setting up and operating laboratory facilities, without losing control over timing or quality or IP contamination.
+Effective July 29, 2010, we began dosing of patients of this lead drug BP-100-1.01 at M. D. Anderson; - 2) Perform necessary pre-clinical studies in our lead liposomal siRNA drug candidate, BP-100-2.01 to enable the filing of an Investigational New Drug ("IND") for a Phase I clinical trial; and - 3) Out-license (non-exclusively) our delivery technology for either antisense or siRNA to a pharmaceutical partner to speed development applications of our technology.